-The major objectives to be followed in 2017-18 are:-
+The major objectives to be followed in 2016-17 are:-

-- to minimise the revenue costs of debt - to manage the Council's debt maturity profile i.e. to leave no one future year with a high level of repayments that could cause problems in re-borrowing - to effect funding in any one year at the cheapest cost commensurate with future risk - to forecast average future interest rates and borrow accordingly - to monitor and review the level of variable interest rate loans in order to take greater advantage of interest rate movement - to reschedule debt if appropriate, in order to take advantage of potential savings as interest rates change - to optimise the use of all capital resources including borrowing, both supported and unsupported, usable capital receipts, revenue contributions to capital and grants and contributions
+- to minimise the revenue costs of debt, - to manage the Council's debt maturity profile i.e. to leave no one future year with a high level of repayments that could cause problems in re-borrowing , - to effect funding in any one year at the cheapest cost commensurate with future risk, - to forecast average future interest rates and borrow accordingly, - to monitor and review the level of variable interest rate loans in order to take greater advantage of interest rate movement, - to reschedule debt if appropriate, in order to take advantage of potential savings as interest rates change, and - to maximise the use of all capital resources including borrowing, both supported and unsupported, useable capital receipts and grants and contributions.

 Given the significant cuts to public expenditure and in particular to local government funding, the Council's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
 The uncertainty over future interest rates increases the risks associated with treasury activity.
 As a result the Council will take a cautious approach to its treasury strategy.
-With short-term interest rates currently much lower than long term rates, it is likely to be more cost effective in the short term to either use internal resources or borrow short term.
-By doing so, the Council is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
-Short term and variable rate loans expose the Council to the risk of short term interest rate rises and are therefore subject to the limit on the net exposure to variable interest rates as shown in the Treasury Management Indicators in Schedule A.
+With short-term interest rates currently much lower than long term rates, it is likely to be more cost effective in the short term to either borrow short term loans or use internal resources.
+Short term and variable rate loans expose the Council to the risk of short term interest rates as shown in the Treasury Management Indicators in Schedule A.

-The Section 151 Officer will take the most appropriate form of borrowing depending on the prevailing interest rates at the time however, with long term rates forecast to rise modestly in future years, any such short term savings will need to be balanced against the potential longer-term costs.
+The Section 151 Officer will take the most appropriate form of borrowing depending on the prevailing interest rates at the time, however, with long term rates forecast to rise in the coming years, any such short term savings will need to be balanced against the potential longer-term costs.
 The Council's Treasury Management advisers will assist the Council with this 'cost of carry' and breakeven analysis.
-No long term borrowing has been taken to date during 2016-17 and it is not expected that there will be a requirement for any new long term borrowing for the remainder of 2016-17 or 2017-18.
-Alternatively, the Council may arrange forward starting loans during 2017-18 where the interest rate is fixed in advance, but the cash is received in later years.
+No long term borrowing has been taken to date during 2015-16 and it is not expected that there will be a requirement for any new long term borrowing in 2015-16 or 2016-17.
+Alternatively, the Council may arrange forward starting loans during 2016-17 where the interest rate is fixed in advance, but the cash is received in later years.
 This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period.
 In addition, the Council may borrow short term loans (normally for up to one month) to cover unexpected cash flow shortages.